MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-insight-types.md

 ## Some terminology

 Power BI uses statistical algorithms to uncover Insights.
 The algorithms are listed and described in the next section of this article.
-Before we get to the algorithms, here are definitions for some terms that may be unfamiliar.
+Before we get to the algorithms, here are definitions for some terms that might be unfamiliar.

-* *Measure* - a measure is a quantitative (numeric) field that can be used to do calculations.
+* *Measure* - A measure is a quantitative (numeric) field that can be used to do calculations.
 Common calculations are sum, average, and minimum.
 For example, if our company makes and sells skateboards, our measures might be number of skateboards sold and average profit per year.

-* *Dimension* - dimensions are categorical (text) data.
+* *Dimension* - Dimensions are categorical (text) data.
 A dimension describes a person, object, item, products, place, and time.
 In a dataset, dimensions are a way to group *measures* into useful categories.
 For our skateboard company, some dimensions might include looking at sales (a measure) by model, color, country/region, or marketing campaign.

-* *Correlation* - a correlation tells us how the behavior of things is related.
+* *Correlation* - A correlation tells us how the behavior of things relate.
 If their patterns of increase and decrease are similar, they're positively correlated.
 If their patterns are opposite, they're negatively correlated.
 For example, if sales of red skateboards increase each time we run a tv marketing campaign, sales of the red skateboards and the tv marketing campaign are positively correlated.

-* *Time series* - a time series is a way of displaying time as successive data points.
+* *Time series* - A time series is a way of displaying time as successive data points.
 Those data points could be increments such as seconds, hours, months, or years.

-* *Continuous variable* - a continuous variable can be any value between its minimum and maximum limits, otherwise it's a discrete variable.
+* *Continuous variable* - A continuous variable can be any value between its minimum and maximum limits, otherwise it's a discrete variable.
 Examples are temperature, weight, age, and time.
 Continuous variables can include fractions or portions of the value.
 The total number of blue skateboards sold is a discrete variable since we can't sell half a skateboard.

 ## What types of insights can you find?